FarmHackNL/Big-Data-for-Bees-Hackathon/challenges/README.md

-Hello. thanks for sharing your code with us!
+Hello, thanks for sharing your code with us!

-To keep things organise we kindly invite you to put your code in a folder named after the challenge you are working on.
+To keep things organised we kindly invite you to put your code in a folder named after the challenge you are working on.

 Happy hacking!